 1. Use access management tools.
 Access management tools can help employees and clients use information while keeping it secure.
 Look for a user-friendly tool that’s compatible with most operating systems and browsers.
 It should have mobile apps and be backed by a company with extensive security experience.

 2. Track and limit access.
 As a general rule, you should limit the number of people who can access your systems.
 You can do this by granting different levels of access to different groups of employees.
+The most common way to secure a company website to which many employees contribute is implementing a rules-based logic to logins and permissions.

 Most access management tools can track users as they navigate your system.
 You can see who has accessed what information, how long they spent looking at it, and where they went afterward.
 This is useful in both preventing data breaches and tracing their origins.